goktuggokcenO/PDF-Merger/README.md

 ## Features

 - Merge multiple PDF files into one
+- Select spesific pages from the PDF files for mergeing.

 ## Installation

 1. Downloand the .exe file.
 2. Run the .exe file.

 ## Usage
 ![image](https://github.com/goktuggokcenO/PDF-Merger/assets/102878455/b607ef13-1cbb-4e87-b9e3-881175c1f26b)

 1. Launch the PDF Merger application.
 2. Click on the "Add Files" button to select the PDF files you want to merge.
+3. Select spesific pages if needed.

-3. Click on the "Merge" button to start the merging process.
+5. Click on the "Merge" button to start the merging process.

-9. The merged PDF file will be created in the same location with the .exe file.
+6. The merged PDF file will be created in the selected location with written name.

 ## Contributing